widdowquinn/pyani/docs/index.rst

 Description
 -----------

-``pyani`` is a program and Python package that provides support for calculating average nucleotide identity (ANI) and related measures for whole genome comparisons, and for rendering relevant graphical summary output.
-Where available, it takes advantage of multicore systems, and can integrate with `SGE or OGE-compatible`_ job schedulers to manage the computationally-heavy sequence comparisons.
+``pyani`` is a program and Python package that provides support for calculating average nucleotide identity (ANI) and related measures for whole genome comparisons, and for rendering relevant graphical and tabular summary output.
+Where available, it natively takes advantage of multicore systems, and can integrate with `SGE or OGE-compatible`_ job schedulers to manage the computationally-heavy sequence comparisons.

-``pyani`` also installs the program ``pyani``, which enables command-line based analysis of genomes.
-Results are stored in a `SQLite`_ database to enable incremental addition of genomes to an analysis without the need to recalculate all comparisons, and to enable additional downstream analysis and visualisation.
+Intalling the ``pyani`` package also installs the program ``pyani``, which enables command-line based analysis of genomes.
+Results are stored in a private `SQLite`_ database local to the machine to enable incremental addition of genomes to an analysis without the need to recalculate all previously-performed comparisons, and to enable additional downstream analysis and visualisation.

 ----------------------------------------------